The Jive Aces: Recordings

+In 2024 new album "Keeping The Show on The Road" was released to rave reviews and a cover story on "Blues & Soul" magazine.
+This was the band's first post-pandemic album and featured their high-energy arrangements of classics by greats such as Duke Ellington, Dean Martin, Brook Benton, Henry Mancini and The Treniers.

 Summertime Swing

 The band has put on their own annual charity festival, "Summertime Swing ", in the grounds of Saint Hill Manor, East Grinstead, since 2004.

 The event has grown bigger each year and now attracts over 1800 people.
 Over the years it has featured many well known jazz and roots performers including Keely Smith, Cassidy Janson, Kenny Ball, Acker Bilk, Laurie London, Chas McDevitt, Gunhild Carling, Gina Haley and Ray Gelato.
 Between 2017 and 2019 the event has raised £17,000 for charities including The Not Forgotten Association.

-In 2017 it was featured as one of the Daily Telegraph's "30 nostalgic days out to try this Summer".
+In 2017 Summertime Swing was featured as one of the Daily Telegraph's "30 nostalgic days out to try this Summer".

 Collaborations

 The Jive Aces have featured many guest artists on their recordings, including Chick Corea, Kenny Ball, Mark Isham, Ray Gelato, Mr Acker Bilk, Toni Elizabeth Prima, The Satin Dollz, The Flirtinis, Rebecca Grant, and The Three Belles.

-In live performance the band has worked with Van Morrison, Keely Smith, John Travolta, Kenny Ball (with whom they worked extensively on the Jazz Meets Jive theatre tour 2010-12) and since 2014 have been featuring West End star and Olivier Award winner Cassidy Janson (Wicked, Avenue Q, Dessa Rose, Beautiful, etc.) as guest singer at many shows.
+In live performance the band has worked with Van Morrison, Keely Smith, John Travolta, Kenny Ball (with whom they worked extensively on the Jazz Meets Jive theatre tour 2010-12) and since 2014 have been featuring West End star and Olivier Award winner Cassidy Janson (Wicked, Avenue Q, Beautiful, etc.) as guest singer at many shows.

 JiveStream

 On 17 March 2020, one week prior to the Coronavirus lockdown, The Jive Aces started a one-hour daily livestream on Facebook to keep in contact with their fans while unable to perform live.
-This show rapidly developed from a simple iPhone broadcast early on to a fully professional set up with high quality camera with multiple cameras and regular sections of the show such as "Celebrity Call-in" (featuring the likes of Len Goodman, Kevin J McNally, Cassidy Janson, Ray Gelato and Diane Keen), "Italian Time" (featuring resident Italian Grazia with dedications and more), "Favourite Things" (asking viewers to send in their positive experiences with the lockdown) and "Competition Time".
+This show rapidly developed from a simple iPhone broadcast early on to a fully professional set up with multiple cameras and regular sections of the show such as "Celebrity Call-in" (featuring the likes of Len Goodman, Kevin J McNally, Cassidy Janson, Ray Gelato and Diane Keen), "Italian Time" (featuring resident Italian Grazia with dedications and more), "Favourite Things" (asking viewers to send in their positive experiences with the lockdown) and "Competition Time".
 In August 2020 the band put on a special Summertime Swing edition of JiveStream, when the event itself had to be cancelled.
 Friends such as Cassidy Janson, Ray Gelato, Gina Haley, Gunhild Carling and Peter Donegan contributed live performances and helped raise hundreds of pounds for The Not Forgotten, one of the band's favorite charities.